Actionable Models: Unsupervised Offline Reinforcement Learning of Robotic Skills: Introduction

 \section{Introduction}

 General-purpose robots will need large repertoires of skills.
 While reinforcement learning (RL) provides a way to learn such skills automatically, learning each skill individually can be prohibitive, particularly when task rewards must be programmed by hand and data must be collected anew for each task.
-Reusing data from prior tasks offers a potential solution, but raises a number of questions: How can we pool experience from previously collected behaviors into a single policy?
-How can we simultaneously train policies for many distinct skills?
-And how do we define a large number of tasks and their rewards for such a policy?
+Other fields of machine learning, such as natural language processing, have seen impressive progress from applying general-purpose training objectives on large and diverse datasets for either pre-training a general model that can be further fine-tuned on task-specific objectives~\cite{bert} or training a model that can be directly used for zero-shot or few-shot generalization~\cite{gpt3}.
+Reusing data in robotic control therefore seems like an appealing prospect, but raises a number of questions: How can we obtain a general-purpose training objective in robotics?
+How can we train diverse skills so that they are represented by a single model?
+How can we employ this model to perform zero-shot generalization or solve downstream tasks?

 We study these questions in the setting where the agent must learn entirely from \emph{offline} data, without hand-specified rewards or online interaction.
 This is particularly compelling for a general-purpose robotic system, which might already have data of past tasks that have been attempted (successfully or otherwise).
 Since the goal is to utilize past data from prior tasks to acquire transferable knowledge for \emph{new} tasks, we must determine what type of knowledge such data actually provides.
 One answer offered in prior work is to use past experience to learn a functional understanding of the environment, as represented by a predictive model~\citep{deisenroth2011pilco,finn2017deep,bauza2017probabilistic}.
 In this paper, we take a different perspective: instead of learning predictive models, which must predict future world observations in all of its complexity, we will learn goal-conditioned policies via offline, model-free RL.
-These policies must learn to reach any possible goal state from any current state.
-Importantly, our aim is to learn such policies entirely from prior data, with raw image observations and without any rewards.
+These policies must learn to reach any possible goal state from any current state, which as we show in this work, provides an effective general-purpose training objective that synthesizes varied tasks automatically, by considering every possible state reached in the data as a potential task.